AnssiR66/AlanStdLib/extras_src/README.md

 4. __Build HTML Docs__ — Convert every `*.asciidoc` document inside the source folder into a standalone HTML file in the destination folder `../extras/<foldername>/`.
 5. __Sanitize Alan Sources__ — Take every Alan source adventure whose name doesn't start with underscore (i.e. `$srcDir/[^_]*.alan`), strip away all [AsciiDoc region-tag comment lines], and copy it to the destination folder.
 In other words, underscored adventures are for internal documentation use _only_, while the others are (_also_) real examples for end users.

+For more info, see the _[Dynamic Examples]_ article on the ALAN Docs Wiki.

 ## Automation Benefits

 Being able to use tagged regions comments in Alan sources and transcripts facilitates selectively including parts of the code and transcripts, without having to worry about if line positions shift around in them.